Lanfranc: Sources

 The chief authority is the Vita Lanfranci by the monk Milo Crispin, who was precentor at Bec and died in 1149.
 Milo drew largely upon the Vita Herluini, composed by Gilbert Crispin, Abbot of Westminster.
 The Chronicon Beccensis abbatiae, a 14th-century compilation, should also be consulted.
 The first edition of these two sources, and of Lanfranc's writings, is that of L. d'Achery, Beati Lanfranci opera omnia (Paris, 1648).
-Another edition, slightly enlarged, is that of J. A. Giles, Lanfranci opera (2 vols., Oxford, 1844).
+Another edition, slightly enlarged, is that of J. A. Giles, Lanfranci opera (2 volumes, Oxford, 1844).
 A more recent edition of the Vita Lanfranci was provided by Margaret Gibson.
 The correspondence between Lanfranc and Pope Gregory VII is given in the Monumenta Gregoriana (ed.
 P. Jaffi, Berlin, 1865).
 A more modern edition (and translation) of Lanfranc's correspondence is to be found in H. Clover and M. Gibson (eds), The Letters of Lanfranc, Archbishop of Canterbury (Oxford, 1979).
 His On the Body and Blood of the Lord is translated (along with Guitmund of Aversa's tract on the same matter) in volume 10 of the Fathers of the Church Medieval Continuation (Washington, DC, 2009).